What Are The Various Types Of Psychology?

 Content warning: Please be advised, the below article might mention trauma-related topics that could be triggering to the reader.
 Please see our Get Help Now page for more immediate resources.

 Psychology is a vast area of study spanning many disciplines.
-It can co-mingle with other disciplines, such as biology and anthropology, and is often used in the business world, too.
+Psychology can co-mingle with other disciplines, such as biology and anthropology, and is often used in the business world, too.

 Psychology can be used in a clinical setting, a group setting, a research setting, and more.
-Because of its many applications, several different niches exist to study the mind and behavior in specific contexts.
+Because of psychology's many applications, several different types exist to study the mind and behavior in specific contexts.

 Psychologists train to help a wide variety of needs